How to Recycle Your Best Content to Market Your Law Practice

 Republish the blog post as a LinkedIn article

-Break it up into five different social media posts, each linking back to the blog
+Break it up into five different LinkedIn posts, each linking back to the blog

 Include in your law firm’s monthly/quarterly newsletter